plotly/plotly.github.io/_posts/plotly2/2016-07-12-how-to-make-an-error-bar-graph.md

 ---
 layout: tutorial-single_layout
-title: Error bars in Plotly 2.0
+title: How to Make Error Bars Online using Plotly 2.0
-subtitle: A graphical representation of the variability of data used on graphs to indicate the error, or uncertainty in a reported measurement.
+subtitle: Learn how to create error bars using the Plotly 2.0 online data visualization tool
 permalink: /make-a-graph-with-error-bars/
 imageurl: ../static/images/graph-with-error-bars/error-bar-thumb.png
 state: active
 tags: scientific
 order: 1
-meta_description: A tutorial on how to make a graph with error bars in Plotly 2.0.
+meta_description: Learn how to make a graph with error bars using Plotly 2.0 data visualization software.
 popularity: featured
 carouselimageurl:
 actioncall: How to Make a Graph with Error Bars in Plotly 2.0